mmu-webdesign/l4-WPD-web-term-2/rwd-week-2.md

 Edit `style-guide.html` to:

-- Add your chosen colours to the swatches.
-Add more swatches if needed.
+- Add the hex codes for your chosen colours to the swatches.
-- Add
+- Add your Google Font(s) to the page.

+See prompts and comments on the page to guide you.

+Save `style-guide.html` and view in the browser.
+Test and review your font and colour choices.

 ---